ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 The **scale** decides the scale of the output backscatter image(s); `decibel`, `power`, or `amplitude`.

 The **speckle filter** can be chosen (True/False) to mitigate the speckles.
 If it is True, an enhanced Lee speckle filter is applied.

+### Optional Files

+In addition to the processing options, users can choose to add a number of ancillary files to the product package.
+These files are not included by default, as they increase the size of the product package and may not be of interest to all users.

 The **include dem** decides if the DEM GeoTIFF is included in the product.
 The default values is False, which means the product does not include the DEM file.